 Who loves you?
-Yeah, probably a bunch of real life people.
-But blog-wise, who is you friend and who isn’t?
+Probably a bunch of people in real life.
+But blog-wise, who is your friend and who isn’t?

 Today, we will explore the different tools you can use to assess your blog ranking.
 Is your blog popular?
 Easy to find?
 High-ranked?
 Followed by regular readers or one-time visitors?